tanishqbaweja/llmbot/README.md

    - Type `!status Now using advanced AI` to set bot status
    - Type `!setcooldown 3` to set a 3-minute cooldown
    - Type `!apicheck` to test all API keys

+4. **Voice Chat Test**:
+   - Join a voice channel in your Discord server
+   - Type `!voice` to have the bot join and start voice conversation
+   - Speak to the bot and it will respond with voice
+   - Type `!leave` to disconnect the bot from voice
+   - Bot will auto-disconnect after 3 minutes of silence

 ## Configuration